biojava/biojava-tutorial/structure/alignment.md

 about 30 hours to less than 4 hours.

-## Creating alignments programmatically
+## Creating Alignments Programmatically

-The various structure alignment algorithms in BioJava implement the `StructureAlignment` interface, and are normally accessed through `StructureAlignmentFactory`.
+The **pairwise structure alignment** algorithms in BioJava implement the `StructureAlignment` interface, and are usually accessed through `StructureAlignmentFactory`.
 Here's an example of how to create a CE-CP alignment and print some information about it.